Tiny Fish Co. embraces the Pacific Northwest's bounty while reconsidering the modern pantry

 The environmentally-conscious company sources exclusively from the bounty of fish local to the Pacific Northwest.
 While trout, salmon and tuna traditionally take center stage, Chef Hauman sees sustainability in diversity; overfishing taxes the environment, but embracing ethically-sourced fish in our diets alleviates pressures of commercial fishing.
 An accomplished chef, Hauman embraces preservation traditions and local sourcing.
 Tiny Fish Co. hopes to encourage sustainable choices without compromising flavor.

 "Preserved foods are a snapshot of time and place," said owner and chef Sara Hauman.
 "Tiny Fish Co. captures the range of flavor the Pacific Northwest has to offer in a sustainable way.
-Ten fish account for more than eighty five percent of all fish eaten in the US.
+Tinned fish has increased in popularity as people become more open to expanding their palates.
 Be adventurous and try new flavors!
 Your taste buds—and the environment—will thank you for it."

 Hauman's preserved dishes eschew traditionally salt-heavy profiles, instead following flavorful recipes that embrace citric acid, sauces and vinegar for balance.
-Tiny Fish Co. is launching four flagship options through January 2022, starting with the Spanish-style smoked mussels, available today:
+Tiny Fish Co. is launching four flagship options through 2022, starting with the Spanish-style smoked mussels.

 - Rockfish in Sweet Soy Sauce